New Adventures in Hi-Fi: Personnel

-Sale chart performance
+Chart performance

-While New Adventures in Hi-Fi began the band's sales decline in the United States, it topped the charts in over a dozen countries and reached #1 on the Top European Albums for five consecutive weeks.
-The album peaked at #2 on the U.S. Billboard 200 and spent 22 weeks on chart.
+While New Adventures in Hi-Fi began the band's sales decline in the United States, it topped the charts in over a dozen countries and reached No. 1 on the Top European Albums for five consecutive weeks.
+The album peaked at No. 2 on the U.S. Billboard 200 and spent 22 weeks on chart.
 According to Nielsen SoundScan, it has sold 994,000 units in the U.S. as of March 2007.
-The first single, "E-Bow the Letter", received only modest radio airplay in the U.S. and peaked at #49 on its charts.
-In the UK, however, the single became the band's biggest hit at that point, reaching #4.
+The first single, "E-Bow the Letter", received only modest radio airplay in the U.S. and peaked at No. 49 on its chart.
+In the UK, however, the single became the band's biggest hit at that point, reaching No. 4.